sammcj/ingest/README.md

 The config file also contains:

-- "ollama_model": The model to use for processing the prompt, e.g. "llama3.1:8b-q5_k_m".
+- `ollama_model`: The model to use for processing the prompt, e.g. "llama3.1:8b-q5_k_m".
-- "ollama_prompt_prefix": An optional prefix to prepend to the prompt, e.g. "This is my application."
+- `ollama_prompt_prefix`: An optional prefix to prepend to the prompt, e.g. "This is my application."
-- "ollama_prompt_suffix": An optional suffix to append to the prompt, e.g. "explain this code"
+- `ollama_prompt_suffix`: An optional suffix to append to the prompt, e.g. "explain this code"

+Ingest uses the following directories for user-specific configuration:

+- `~/.config/ingest/patterns/exclude`: Add .glob files here to exclude additional patterns.
+- `~/.config/ingest/patterns/templates`: Add custom .tmpl files here for different output formats.

+These directories will be created automatically on first run, along with README files explaining their purpose.

 ### Flags